wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-device-compliance/includes/6-explore-conditional-access-policies.md

 :::image type="content" source="../media/conditional-access-signal-decision-enforcement-155d4ef4.png" alt-text="Diagram showing a conceptual Conditional Access signal plus a decision to get enforcement.":::

-Today, administrators are faced with two primary goals:<br>
+Today, administrators are faced with two primary goals:

  -  Empower users to be productive wherever they're at and whenever it's required.
  -  Protect the organization's assets.